techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/digital-signage.md

 - **Display period** - from the digital signage tenant management page, select **Preferences** >
   - **Activation timer** - enter the number of minutes (between 1 to 100) that a device has been idle before signage mode activates.
   - **Deactivation** **timer** - enter the number of minutes (between 0 to 100) before a scheduled meeting starts when signage mode deactivates and returns to the home screen.
   - **Screen timeout** - toggle On or Off **Allow screen timeout when device is idle** as desired.
 Turn On to adhere to the operating system's screen timeout settings (i.e., the screen light goes out regardless of when signage mode is activated).
-Turn Off to bypass the operating system's screen timeout settings (i.e., the screen remains lit up on idle devices when signage mode is activated).
+Turn Off to bypass the operating system's screen timeout settings (that is, the screen remains lit up on idle devices when signage mode is activated).

 > [!NOTE]
 > If you add video content in your signage playlist, the screen timeout setting might not consistently honored due to underlying operating system behavior for video playback.